antoinetlc/paper_summaries/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/CycleGAN.md

 ![Adversarial loss](https://github.com/antoinetlc/paper_summaries/blob/master/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/Images/adversarial_loss.png)

   * `Cycle consistency`.
 The cycle consistency loss is necessary, so that the mapping G and F try to pair their input and output in a meaningful way.
 Without cycle consistency the mapping G could match an input to any image in the domain F. The cycle consistency loss is divided in two terms : the *forward cycle consistency* and the *backward cycle consistency*.
-Both directions are necessary to get F and G that act as inverses of each other.
+Both directions are necessary to get F and G that act as inverses of each other (see figure 7 of the paper to see results with only a single direction).

 ![Cycle consistency loss](https://github.com/antoinetlc/paper_summaries/blob/master/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/Images/cycle_consistency.png)

 * The final optimization problem is :

 ![Optimization problem](https://github.com/antoinetlc/paper_summaries/blob/master/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/Images/optimization_problem.png)

+* `Network architecture`.
+The authors used CNNs for the generators and discriminator.
+In particular the discriminator is a patchGAN classifying wether 70x70 overlapping patches look real or not.
+The generator is based on Johnson et al. architecture [1]

 ### Results